First responder recalls driving to NY to help after the attacks on Sept. 11 - NewsBreak

 So, he drove all the way from Detroit to Ground Zero, ready to serve.

+So that's what he did he said — with a red Sharpie a white hard cat.

 It’s a hat Stephen will always keep.
-One of his few tangible memories of the lives both lost and saved that day.
+It's one of his few tangible memories of the lives both lost and saved that day.

 “It meant that my mom was going to be happy, my children were going to be happy, people were going to be happy that I left and did God’s work.
 So, if something happened to me, I know that I was in God’s hands,” Singleton said of his mission to serve.